 Pain Concern offers information and support to people with pain and those who care for them.
 They run a helpline staffed by volunteers and have an online forum called HealthUnlocked for members to share experiences.
 You can listen to podcasts that feature interviews with experts and people managing their pain.
 You can also subscribe to their newsletter, Pain Matters.

 Helpline: 0300 123 0789

 This organisation provides information and support for people who need artificial feeding.
 They also have regional support groups for PINNT members.

 PO Box 3126

 A national charity offering information and support to anyone affected by lymphoedema.
 It has local support groups, a helpline and a website.
 It also produces a range of information including factsheets about lymphoedema and its treatment, videos about self management techniques for lymphoedema, and a newsletter.

 Telephone: 020 7351 4480

 A registered charity that aims to improve the lives of those with lymphoedema.
-They actively contribute to the improvement of the management of lymphoedema worldwide and especially in developing countries.
+They actively contribute to improving the management of lymphoedema worldwide, especially in developing countries.
 They have a number of booklets that can be downloaded free of charge.
 Their head office is in Denmark.

 A charitable membership body of health care professionals with an interest in the care and support of people with lymphoedema.
 Their resources include a directory of lymphoedema specialist practitioners.